• Post a Project

 Compare our list of top Software Development companies near you

-Andrej Karpathy, former Tesla AI lead and one of the most influential experts in machine learning, proposed vibe coding.
-He described a future where coding feels less like engineering and more like collaboration with an AI assistant.
-You tell the AI your vision, refine the prompts a bit, and the system handles the rest — from boilerplate code to UI elements.
+The term was coined by Andrej Karpathy, former Tesla AI lead and one of the most influential figures in machine learning.
+In practice, vibe coding feels less like traditional engineering and more like collaborating with an AI partner.
+You describe your vision, refine your prompts, and the model handles the rest, from boilerplate logic to UI components.

 Prototypes & MVPs